pedvide/simetuc/README.rst

    -  See all options below and with: ``simetuc -h``

--  The simulations are controlled by a configuration text file that the user can edit with the parameters adecuate to its system of study.
+-  The simulations are controlled by a configuration text file that the user can edit with the parameters adequate to its system of study.
 It
    includes:

    -  Information about the host lattice.